projectcitybuild/web/README.md

 Should you need to regenerate the certificate, you can run `make cert`

 ### Database
-* If the database schema has changed, remember to run `sail artisan migrate` from inside the workspace container to ensure you always have the latest schema.
+If the database schema has changed, remember to run `php artisan migrate` from within the php-fpm container to ensure you always have the latest schema.

 ### S3 Bucket
 Backups go to an S3 bucket specified in the `backup` disk.
 To run this functionality in development, you need to configure a valid bucket.
 To avoid having to use a real one:

-1. Install Minio with [Takeout](https://github.com/tighten/takeout), accepting the defaults
-2. Go to `http://localhost:9000`, using the credentials minioadmin/minioadmin
+1. Go to `http://localhost:9000`, using the credentials minioadmin/minioadmin
-3. Make a bucket called `pcb-backup`
+2. Make a bucket called `pcb-backup`
-4. Put this in your `.env`:
+3. Put this in your `.env`:

 ```dotenv
 AWS_ACCESS_KEY_ID=minioadmin